department-of-veterans-affairs/vets-website/va-gov/pages/health-care/update-health-information.md

 Yes.
 You can use this form to update information about your income and deductible expenses.

-**We’ll use this information to determine if you’re currently eligible for:**
+**We’ll use this information to determine if you’re eligible for:**

 - Cost-free medical services for non-service-connected conditions
 - Beneficiary travel to reimburse you for the cost of traveling to a VA facility to receive care